JHodgkins/MSP4-MovieBox/docs/testing/TESTING.md

 ### Simulated devive testing
 Chromes built in device simulator which covers many different device sizes was used to simulate the application on a variety of device screen sizes.
-All simulated screen sizes rendered the e=commerce web application correctly and as expected.
+All simulated screen sizes rendered the e-commerce web application correctly and as expected.

 [Back to Repository](https://github.com/JHodgkins/MSP4-MovieBox)